epsi-rns/epsi-rns.github.io/_posts/design/2016/2016-11-11-inkscape-logo-03-coloring.markdown

 Click the logo path,
 change the opacity to 100%,
-as we don't play with shape anymor.
+as we don't play with shape anymore.

 Click the logo path again,
 and click menu (<kbd>Path - Break Apart</kbd>).